spectrocloud/librarium/content/docs/09.5-security/05-security-principles.md

 ## Secure by Design

 Your data security is a core business requirement, not just a technical feature.
-This principle is implemented during the design phase of our product feature development lifecycle to dramatically reduce the number of exploitable flaws and prevent them from being introduced in a release.
+We apply this principle during the design phase of our product feature development lifecycle to dramatically reduce the number of exploitable flaws and prevent them from being introduced in a release.

 <br />

 ## Secure by Default

 We believe that security should be the default setting for all of our systems and software.
-Our products are secure to use out-of-the-box with little or no configuration needed and at no additional cost – such as multi-factor authentication (MFA), audit logs, and access control for sensitive information.
+Our products are secure to use out-of-the-box with little or no configuration needed and at no additional cost – such as Multi-Factor authentication (MFA), audit logs, and access control for sensitive information.

 <br />

-## Never Rely on Obscurity
+## Never Rely Just on Obscurity

-We believe that using security through obscurity is essentially the absence of a security strategy.
-STO is a concept that some organizations use to secure their network and applications by enforcing secrecy as the main security method.
-However, if developers use STO as their sole security method, everything on the network is at risk if an attacker gains access to the network.
+We believe that using security through obscurity by itself is the absence of a security strategy.
+While some organizations use this method as their main security method, it puts their network at risk if an attacker gains access to it.

-Determined attackers can employ various methods to discover or deduce the hidden details of a system.
-Discovery will eventually happen, either accidentally or on purpose.
+Determined attackers use various methods to discover the hidden details of a system, and discovery eventually happens - either accidentally or deliberately.
 We believe that while obscurity alone is not a robust security strategy, it can be layered with security policies and controls.
 This is the principle of Defense in Depth.

 <br />